Cameron-Ord/Music-Visualizer/readme.md

 ### Configuration

-> As of right now, you will have to place MVSource inside the Music directory yourself.
 - ```MVSource``` which is where your music will be located. **The program expects folders inside this directory**, of which contain the audio files.
+If you used one of my build scripts, these folders are created automatically for you.

 - If you compiled with Lua lib, you can change some settings in the config.lua.
----

 ## Controls
 **General controls**